 Suicide

-Suicide is typically covered under life insurance, with one caveat: Life insurance policies have a suicide clause that prohibits a payout for death by suicide in the first two years of the policy.
+Suicide is typically covered under life insurance, with one caveat — life insurance policies have a suicide clause that prohibits a payout for death by suicide in the first two years of the policy.

-Insurance companies have suicide clauses in place so that applicants cannot take their own lives immediately after their life insurance policy goes in force.
 This gets complicated in certain scenarios, such as a drug overdose.
 Life insurance companies can deny coverage in the case of a drug overdose, but they’ll need to prove that the overdose was deliberate to deny the death benefit.

 If you or someone you know is in crisis, you can reach the National Suicide Prevention Lifeline by calling or texting 988.
 The service is free and available 24 hours a day, seven days a week.
 The deaf and hard of hearing can contact the Lifeline via TTY by using your preferred relay service or dialing 711 then 988.
 All calls are confidential.